DIY around the home

 Australians love their DIY and home improvement projects.
 Research from the Australian Bureau of Statistics showed that in 2021, Australians spent $12.3 billion renovating their homes.
 If you're thinking about doing a DIY or home renovation project, make sure you consider electrical safety in your plan and practice it throughout the project.

-undertaking DIY electrical work is dangerous and may be illegal
+Undertaking DIY electrical work is dangerous and may be illegal

 DIY projects and renovations have become a common practice in many Australian homes.
 While it may seem like a good idea to fix an electrical fault at home yourself, it's not only dangerous; it's illegal.
 When it comes to electrical work at home, always leave it to the experts (licenced electricians).